School of Pharmacy

 Wingate Hendersonville PharmD Program

 Students come to Wingate University School of Pharmacy from various educational and professional backgrounds to receive an affordable, student-centered education with consistent superior program outcomes.
 If you believe that our Doctor of Pharmacy Program is the right fit for you, we invite you to consider the next steps of the admissions process.
-Admissions to Wingate University School of Pharmacy is competitive.
-Applicants are required to apply through PharmCAS for admission to the Doctor of Pharmacy Program in Wingate and Hendersonville.
+Applicants are required to apply through PharmCAS for admission to the Doctor of Pharmacy Program.

 - Official transcripts from all college coursework including dual enrollment courses taken in high school